rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Science/Theodyne.md

 Theodyne-100 has enabled the development of faster-than-light (FTL) travel by generating coherence fields in which the speed of light is temporarily increased.
 This allows spacecraft to traverse vast interstellar distances without violating the universal light-speed limit, transforming space exploration and interstellar travel.

-### Gravity Manipulation

-Through the use of Theodyne-100, scientists have been able to manipulate gravity, creating artificial gravity fields for habitats in space, as well as negating gravity for transportation and construction purposes.

 ### Advanced Materials Engineering

 The reality-altering properties of Theodyne-100 have been harnessed to create materials with extraordinary properties, such as super-strong alloys and self-repairing structures, leading to advancements in architecture, transportation, and defence technologies.